NormalVR/Normcore-Documentation/src/normcore-private/Readme.md

 ## Normcore Private Cloud
 Normcore Private Cloud is a copy of Normcore Private hosted by Normal and maintained 24/7 by the Normal DevOps team.
 It comes with uptime guarantees and a support team that can access your live servers to help you debug your application.

-Normcore Private Cloud can be hosted on AWS, Google Cloud, Azure, Digital Ocean and supports multi-cloud varieties for extreme availability.
+Normcore Private Cloud can be hosted on AWS, Google Cloud, Azure, and Digital Ocean and supports multi-cloud varieties for extreme availability.

 ## Normcore Private On-Premises
 Normcore Private On-Premises uses the same infrastructure as Normcore Private Cloud, but is licensed for you to host on your own hardware.
 Host it on any major cloud provider that supports Kubernetes.